klychliiev/Meduzzen_AI_Internship/emails/zero_shot_classification/README.md

 df['Email_body'] = df['Content_fixed'].apply(fetch_body)
 ```
-Also the function normalizes the spaces: newlines are replaced with single spaces, multiple spaces are replaced with single spaces, the space is also added after some puctuation marks (exclamation mark, question mark, comma, period).
+Also the function normalizes the spaces: newlines are replaced with single spaces, multiple spaces are replaced with single spaces, the space is also added after some punctuation marks (exclamation mark, question mark, comma, period).

 Now, texts are human-readable and normalized:
 ```